/media/100-healthy-foods_healthtoday.jpg

 Proteins

 Proteins we eat are broken down into various kinds of amino acids during digestion (7).
-These become building blocks of proteins we need for growth, repair, and maintenance of cells (8).
+These become the building blocks of proteins we need for the growth, repair, and maintenance of cells (8).

-There are 20 amino acids found in protein sources and nine of these are essential, meaning our bodies can’t make them (99).
+There are 20 amino acids found in protein sources, and nine of these are essential, meaning our bodies can’t make them (9).

 High-quality proteins - animal protein or complete protein like dairy, meat, and eggs that provide all nine essential amino acids (10).

-Low-quality proteins - plant-based protein which generally does not have all or a full balance of all nine essential amino acids (11).
+Low-quality proteins – a plant-based protein that generally does not have all or a full balance of all nine essential amino acids (11).

 Fats